DreamFXX/DreamFXX/README.md

 # DreamFXX personal repository.

 ## In this repository are all my plans, Todo tasks and my contact information.
+Also some useful stuff and materials.

-### **Currently there are stored two projects**
+### **Currently there are no stored projects**
-- My personal Substance Tracker App project
 - My final practice project of CRUD Apps - Habit tracker again, without any helpers.

-### Also!
-My first personal and own projects Im currently working on // Created.

 ### Bio